velo/clair-maven-plugin/README.md

 Submit a Docker image to Clair for scanning
 --

+*NOTE: only works against a docker repository servering schema 2.1*

 This is a simple plugin that retrieves the image manifest for a docker image from a docker repository, resolves the layers and submit them to [Clair](https://github.com/coreos/clair/) for scanning.